 We’re going to begin the process of starting up a new virtual Linux server (don’t be concerned if you haven’t got any previous Linux experience; it’ll be a pretty shallow learning curve).
+Those interested in a Linux VPS can get help from IO Zoom with regards to hosting one – their plans suit all budgets and come with a range of features that will enhance your experience with a virtual private server including protection through attacks, free backups, SSD technology, and more.
 Why Linux?
 Because it can be freely adapted to fill just about any role, and, in most cases, the operating system itself is available for free.
 And besides, the last time I checked with The Cloud Market (thecloudmarket.com/stats#/totals), more than 92% of all EC2 instances launched are running one flavor or another or Linux.
 You wouldn’t want to be antisocial, would you?

 Although we’ll be focusing on accessing and managing AWS-based Linux instances (along with all the Linux-specific skills you’ll need to keep up), there’s nothing to prevent you running Windows in your EC2 instance – even in the Free Tier.